weilandia/coding-for-managers/ruby/lecture-notes.md

     puts array_item
   end
 ```
-**Exercise:** *Write a function `name_length` that takes an array of strings as an argument, and return how many of the names are longer than 4 characters.
+**Exercise: name_length** *Write a function `name_length` that takes an array of strings as an argument, and return how many of the names are longer than 4 characters.
 Hint: use a variable for counting, the `.each` method and an `if` conditional*

 for example:
 ```ruby